vpxyz/ShivaVG/README.md

 ### Prerequisites

-   OpenGL development libraries and headers should be installed.
+   OpenGL and GLEW development libraries headers should be installed.
+   Now ShivaVG require OpenGL >= 2.0 .
-   Other than that, since it's ANSI C should compile with any modern C compiler. jpeglib needs to be installed for example programs that use images.
+   Other than that, since it's ANSI C99 should compile with any modern C compiler (gcc or clang are the best choice). jpeglib needs to be installed for example programs that use images.

 ### Compiling
 ShivaVG has now been converted to [CMake](http://www.cmake.org/).